neondatabase/website/content/docs/introduction/plans.md

 - Monitoring with 14 days of historical data
 - Advanced Postgres features, including connection pooling, logical replication, and 60+ Postgres extensions
 - Neon features such as branching, point-in-time restore up to **30 days** in the past, time travel connections, and more
-- Enhanced security features including SOC 2 compliance, Branch Protection, and allowed IP configurations.
+- Enhanced security features including SOC 2 compliance, branch protection, and allowed IP configurations
 - [Priority support](/docs/introduction/support)
 - [Service SLA of 99.95% uptime](https://neon.tech/neon-business-sla)